• Skip to primary navigation

 • Elliptic Prime Curve 521 bit (EC_secp521r1)

-The certificate must be an SSL/TLS X.509 version 3 certificate.
-It must contain a public key, the fully qualified domain name (FQDN), and information about the issuer.
-The certificate can be self-signed by your private key or by the private key of an issuing CA. If your certificate is signed by a CA, you must include the certificate chain when you import your certificate.
+The certificate must be an SSL/TLS X.509 version 3, containing a public key and the fully qualified domain name (FQDN).
+It must also include information about the issuer.
+The certificate can be self-signed by your private key or by the private key of an issuing CA. A signed certificate by the CA must include the certificate chain when importing the certificate.

-For the sake of this tutorial, we are using GoDaddy to purchase a SSL certificate.
+For the sake of this tutorial, we are using GoDaddy to purchase an SSL certificate.
 You may use another provider if you do not wish to use GoDaddy.

 Get SSL Certificate: ZIP file contents